kkousounnis/Java-Application-PrivateSchool-Data-Management-System-Mysql/README.md

 # Java Console Application School Data Management System - Part B

+This is an application that creates a pravete school structure.
+It creates a database that stores data

  Design the ERD of your system and verify it through an online tool such as https://sqldbm.com/ .Identify any other tables you need based on your implementation and construct them
-3. Make the schema of a database that can keep data for the main entities of the assignment and name the tables as: Students, Trainers, Assignments, Courses.
+ Make the schema of a database that can keep data for the main entities of the assignment and name the tables as: Students, Trainers, Assignments, Courses.
 4.The tables are populated with enough data.